Health Insurance: Required for Your Well-Being and Visa Compliance

 Payment Deadline and Consequences

-If the health insurance fee is not paid by week six of the semester, students are at risk of administrative withdrawal from the university.
-This withdrawal may result in the termination of your SEVIS record, which can heave serious consequences for your immigration status.
+Health insurance fees are billed with your tuition and other university charges.
+If the health insurance fee is not paid by February 18th, 2026 students will be at risk of administrative withdrawal from the university.
+This may result in the termination of your SEVIS record and could impact your immigration status.

 Why is having health insurance important?